TritonDataCenter/rfd/rfd/0154/README.md

 ## Relation to VM resize

-While this RFD is not specifically concerned with resizing of bhyve VMs, it does draw attention to why enabling this feature would be useful.

 The general rule is that a VM may be resized only to a larger package.
 That does not necessarily have to be the case.
-If some amount of `VM.disk` is unused, that space could be taken away from the VM via a VM resize.
+If some amount of `VM.flexible_disk_size` is unused, that space could be taken away from the VM via a VM resize.
 A VM should be considered a candidate for resize if:

 ```
-DISK_SIZE + DISK_SNAP <= image.size + newpackage.disk
+DISK_SIZE + DISK_SNAP <= newpackage.disk
 ```

 # Development Phases

-The delivery of this functionality can be broken in the the following phases.
+The delivery of this functionality can be broken in the following phases.

 ## Phase 1: Platform